The Dandy Warhols: Signing to Capitol and ...The Dandy Warhols Come Down (1996–1998)

 Major record label Capitol Records were impressed by Dandys Rule OK, and decided to sign the band.
 In 1997, they released their second studio album, ...The Dandy Warhols Come Down.
 It was their second attempt at a follow-up album, after their first attempt was rejected by Capitol, who claimed it did not have any "hits".
 Three singles were released for Come Down, all of which entered the Top 40 in the UK Singles Chart.
-Being their first record on a major label, Come Down featured a more commercial, polished sound, abandoning the garage rock sound of the previous album in favor of a more psychedelic and power pop-influenced sound.
+Being their first record on a major label, Come Down featured a more commercial, polished psychedelic and power pop-influenced sound.

 In 1998, drummer Eric Hedford left the band after a dispute over royalties, and was replaced by Taylor-Taylor's cousin Brent DeBoer.

 Thirteen Tales from Urban Bohemia and mainstream popularity (1998–2001)

 In 2000, the band released their third studio album, Thirteen Tales from Urban Bohemia.
 It was a critical and commercial success, due mainly to the single "Bohemian Like You" being featured in a popular Vodafone advertisement as well as on the TV show Buffy the Vampire Slayer.
-The song has also been featured in the animated movie Flushed Away in a chase scene, and on the Original Motion Picture Soundtrack for the film Igby Goes Down.
+The song has also been featured in the animated movie Flushed Away in a chase scene, and on the soundtrack album for the film Igby Goes Down.

 Thirteen Tales from Urban Bohemia featured a less overdriven sound, with less overt psychedelia and more stylings in common with the power pop genre.

 Around this time, Taylor-Taylor took out a loan to acquire an industrial warehouse space in northwest Portland, dubbed "The Odditorium" and occupying a quarter city block.
 The Odditorium is the band's eclectic rehearsal space and recording and mixing studio.
 It also serves as an art space and clubhouse for parties and other events.
 It opened on November 15, 2001.